 Two academic programs at the University of Maine at Presque Isle are again joining forces this fall to provide the campus and community with an innovative way to explore the world of science.
 The Environmental Science and Sustainability and the Biology programs are hosting a lunchtime seminar series that will provide a forum to present scientific research conducted by UMPI students and faculty, and local and regional scientists, as well as topics in management, medicine and applied science.

-The University of Maine at Presque Isle will present Robert “Bob” Tarpey, an Athletic Trainer for the Toronto Blue Jays organization since 2006 and a member of UMPI’s Class of 2003, as the next speaker in its 2016-2017 Distinguished Lecturer Series.
-Tarpey will deliver his talk—On Your Game: A Life in Baseball as an Athletic Trainer—on Wednesday, Nov.
-16, at 7 p.m. in the Campus Center.
-The event is free and the public is invited to attend.
+The University of Maine at Presque Isle will present Sarah Brown Wessling, author, international speaker, and 2010 National Teacher of the Year, as the next speaker in its 2017-2018 Distinguished Lecturer Series on Friday, Oct.
+27 at 7 p.m. in the Campus Center.
+The event is free and the public is encouraged to attend.

 An international juried film competition comes to town for a celebration of the art of movie-making when the University of Maine at Presque Isle presents the Black Maria Film Festival on Tuesday, Oct.
 24, at 7 p.m. in the Campus Center.
 Festival Executive Director Jane Steuerwald will present the evening’s offerings, from documentary to animation to narrative short films.
 This family-friendly event, made possible through a collaboration between UMPI and the University of Maine at Fort Kent, is free and open to the public.
 UMFK will host a festival tour stop on Oct.
 25.